fmichonneau/docker/nextcloud-nginx/README.md

 This Docker stack provides an example for Nextcloud FPM and nginx.
 Yet this stack should not perform in a production environment without some kind of encryption.

 **NOTE:** I was not able to deploy the stack without trouble.
 Auto-configuration with Nextcloud and PostgreSQL does not work seamlessly as promised.
-I hat to create the stack without the actual Nextcloud application, create database and database user manually and add the app section afterwards.
+I had to create the stack without the actual Nextcloud application, create database and database user manually and add the app section afterwards.

 ## Features/Images